cupnoodle/fluffyes/30-perform-action-notification-tap.md

 <br>

+> How do I perform action when user launch the app by tapping on notification?

 If the app is not running / not in background and user tap on the notification , the app will be launched.
 The method **didFinishLaunchingWithOptions launchOptions:** will be called and iOS will add the **remoteNotification** key to the launchOptions.